web3sc/celo-community-fund/README.md

 ## Pay it Forward

-If you find this usual please support and vote for [TPT](https://www.thecelo.com/groupDetail/thepassivetrust)(The Passive Trust) Celo validator group
+If you find this useful please support and vote for [TPT](https://www.thecelo.com/groupDetail/thepassivetrust)(The Passive Trust) Celo validator group